farouk26/farouk26/README.md

 ---

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/faroukisme/) for potential collaborations.
-I welcome the opportunity to network with like-minded professionals in this field.
+I welcome every opportunity to network with like-minded professionals in this field.

 ---